ruchitabaglane/2021_Spring_finals/README.md

 Does availability of vaccine has an influence on number of Covid-19 tests being performed?

-H0 : Administration of vaccine has impacted the number of Covid-19 tests being conducted(positively or negatively).<br>
+H0 : Administration of vaccine has an influence on the number of Covid-19 tests being conducted(positively or negatively).<br>
 HA : Vaccine had no impact on the number of Covid-19 tests being conducted.

 ![image](https://user-images.githubusercontent.com/77983776/117695353-c2173680-b185-11eb-802c-6c1ae223a5cc.png)